 Strategy II: Stamp 8 Two Times

-Extend all left hand fingers and dip them in blue finger paint.
-Extend 3 right hand fingers and dip them in red paint.
+Extend all left-hand fingers and dip them in blue finger paint.
+Extend three right-hand fingers and dip them in red paint.
 Stamp both hands (two times) on the paper.
-By stamping all eight fingers two times, the student will create the product: 1 group of ten blue fingerprints on the left- in the ten’s place, and six red prints on the right- in the ones place: “2 x 8 = 1 6.”
-The following movie demonstrates the process of creating the 2x products with the finger stamping technique.
+By stamping all eight fingers two times, the student will create the product: 1 group of ten blue fingerprints on the left--in the ten’s place, and six red prints on the right--in the ones place: “2 x 8 = 16.”
+The following movie demonstrates the process of creating the 2x products with the finger-stamping technique.

 In the following video, students will use the familiar structure of the clock to learn about the 5x fact family within a relational context.
-Students learn to interact with the analog clock dial from within their primary reference frame, then externalize this structure to a paper and pencil task.
+Students learn to interact with the analog clock dial from within their primary reference frame, and then externalize this structure to a paper-and-pencil task.
 Ultimately, they are empowered to create and compare 5x facts.

 Tell us if you have your own strategies for your students.
 Click here.